AlexGalays/collection-js/README.md

 ### map (item -> Any): Iterable
 Builds a new collection by applying a function to all items of this collection.

 ArrayMap will require that you return [key, value] tuples to create a new ArrayMap.
-Additionally, you can map a Seq to an (Identity) ArrayMap by returning [key, value] tuples.
-An ArrayMap can be mapped to a List by returning anything but 2-tuples.

 Note: If you intended to invoke filter and map in succession you can merge these operations into just one map() call by returning Collection.NOT_MAPPED for the items that shouldn't be in the final collection.